 World remembers Saro-Wiwa hangings

-Fifteen years ago today, Ken Saro-Wiwa and eight others were executed by the Nigerian military government in collaboration with Shell Nigeria.
-The oil giant is under fresh scrutiny after secret documents revealed in The Guardian today expose how Shell tried to cover up oil spill data and manipulated the media and NGOs in the wake of the executions.
+Fifteen years ago, Ken Saro-Wiwa and eight others were executed by the Nigerian military government, in collaboration with Shell Nigeria.
+The oil giant is under fresh scrutiny after secret documents revealed in The Guardian expose how Shell tried to cover up oil spill data and manipulated the media and NGOs in the wake of the executions.

-To mark the anniversary, we are launching an new series of podcasts, “Fifteen Years On” which you can listen to or download for free.
-PLATFORM visited the Niger Delta this Autumn to meet with some of the activists who are keeping alive the struggle for social and environmental justice, and who face the combined oppression of multinational oil giants like Shell and government security forces.
-Hear testimonies from frontline activists and learn more about the Niger Delta situation.
-You can find out more about the podcast series here.
+To mark the 15th anniversary since the Saro-Wiwa killings, artist/activists Platform are launching an new series of downloadable podcasts, “Fifteen Years On”.
+PLATFORM visited the Niger Delta this autumn to meet with some of the frontline activists who are keeping alive the struggle for social and environmental justice, and who face the combined oppression of multinational oil giants like Shell and government security forces.